 PassMeFast will be adopting a more flexible approach to rescheduling courses for the duration of the pandemic, and will not charge any fees if you cancel or change your test due to coronavirus.

-PassMeFast will work to secure alternative tests for all customers affected.
-Please note that wait times are likely to be longer than usual, and that the date of your test may be affected by any future restrictions.
-We apologise for any inconvenience this may cause you, and would like to thank you for your patience.
-We will be in contact with students individually once we have secured you a suitable appointment.
+PassMeFast is in the process of securing tests for all of our customers.
+Given the current backlog, wait times are likely to be longer than usual.
+Rest assured that our fast-tracking service can help you to get the earliest date possible.
+We would like to thank you for your patience, and will contact you individually once we have secured you a suitable appointment.

 We urge all customers with an outstanding course balance to pay this in full as soon as possible.
 Doing so will ensure that your course runs smoothly, including allocating you a suitable local instructor, booking any required tests, and allowing lessons to go ahead on schedule.